MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 There are knight tours and king tours, and magic squares.
 Let's give them a mix.

-#### Paul Taylor - The Surprising Mathematical Depth of Wii Party

-We investigate the optimal strategy for one of the minigames in the 2010 Nintendo party game Wii Party.

 #### Anindya Sharma: The Shape of Our Notes

 Three mathematicians gathered in a room and discussed how they structured their (digital) maths notes.
 This led to a fun exploration of some pleasing structures, and a couple of nice metaphors for other parts of life.